w9cf/cwsim/README.md

 This is the source repository for a CW contest simulator written in python, based on and mostly a clone of Morse Runner by Alex, VE3NEA.
-Therefore it is a derivative work of Morse Runner Copyright Copyright 2004-2006, Alex Shovkoplyas, VE3NEA ve3nea@dxatlas.com.
+Therefore it is a derivative work of Morse Runner Copyright 2004-2006, Alex Shovkoplyas, VE3NEA ve3nea@dxatlas.com.
 The Morse Runner source
 is distributed  under the [Mozilla Public